All Episodes

 They're saying it's a scandal.

-It's not illegal, it's a scandal.
+It's a scandal.

-It it gets in the way of justice.
+It gets in the way of justice.

 Now, this supposed scandal is that Bush had been informed last fall that some of these U.S. attorneys have been less than vigorous in pursuing voter fraud cases.

-It was entirely appropriate for Bush, any president to insist that his employees act energetically against it.
+It was entirely appropriate for Bush, any president, to insist that his employees act energetically against it.

-It was decided in favor of Democrat Christine Gregori or Greg Waugh, whatever, by 129 votes on the third recount.
+The 2004 governor's race was decided in favor of Democrat Christine Gregori or Greg Waugh, whatever, by 129 votes on the third recount.

 As the Seattle Post Intelligencer and other media outlets reported, some of the voters were dead.